BrianLinggadjaja/timesheet/README.md

 - Changed border radius on option buttons
 - Added info button
 - Changed info button link to README
+- Moved link from info to the parent div
+- Reduced padding on info

 #### v1.0.2
 - Fixed form validation for 0N minutes